Cooler weather in the forecast for Central Illinois

-(WAND) - Several days of cooler weather is in the forecast for Central Illinois.
+(WAND) - Cooler weather is in the forecast for most of this week for Central Illinois.

-Plenty of clouds will fill our skies today and tonight as cooler air settles in.
-It'll be breezy today with highs in the mid-70s and lows tonight dropping into the 50s.

 Meteorologist Anthony Peoples